xalakox/techcancun/README.md

-Techplaya
+Techcancun
 =============

-This is the website that drives [techplaya.com](http://techplaya.com/).
-It's a showcase of people who work in dev/design/biz in Playa del Carmen.
+This is the website that drives [techplaya.com](http://techcancun.com/).
+It's a showcase of people who work in dev/design/biz in Cancun.
 You might want to use it as a starting point for a showcase of your own community.
 Behind the scenes it uses [D3](http://d3js.com/), a really awesome javascript library for manipulating documents based on data.

 MIT License

 Rationale
 -------

-Playa del Carmen is a small city along the Mexican Caribbean.
-It is a popular tourist destination and it hosts a small tech community.
+Cancun is a city along the Mexican Caribbean.
+It is a popular tourist destination and it hosts a not so small tech community.
 We would like to connect with other like-minded individuals who visit the area.

 Customization
 -------